 We have just finished installing ten Large-Woody Debris structures (LWDs) at a small beck near Windermere, as part of our Natural Flood Management (NFM) programme.

-The LWDs are a great example of Natural Flood Management (NFM); techniques that are used to alleviate flooding using natural features and processes.Other great examples, include: creating wetlands, bank restoration, managing land and soil, creating woodland and so on.
-LWDs are used, as they mimic the woody debris that form naturally when trees and debris fall into a watercourse.
-They cause water flowing down the beck to be forced out onto the flood plain in storm events, slowing the flow in channel and increasing the volume of water temporarily retained on the land next to it.
+NFM aims to reduce or delay the arrival of flood waters downstream, allowing for increased time to prepare for flooding events.
+This is brought about by restricting the progress of water using natural features and a variety of different techniques- one being Large Woody Debris (LWDs).Other techniques include: creating wetlands, bank restoration, land and soil management, creating woodland, runoff storage and so on.
+LWDs are used because they mimic the woody debris that form naturally when trees and debris fall into a watercourse.
+They cause water to be forced out onto the flood plain in storm events, slowing the flow in channel and increasing the volume of water temporarily retained on the land next to it.

 We have installed water recording equipment to monitor the effects that these LWDs have.
 The LWDs are all different and the information provided will help assess the efficiency of the different LWD designs used.
 We will be returning to develop and upgrade some of these in the near future.

 Below are some photographs of the project and a great video showing just how the LWDs work and how the water reacts when the beck is in high flow.